 5.2.1 Generic requirements for management of NPN

-REQ-NPN-FUN-01 xxx
+REQ-NPN-FUN-01 The 3GPP management system shall have the capability to monitor the performance measurements and KPIs associated with an NPN.

+REQ-NPN-FUN-02 The 3GPP management system shall have the capability to provide the performance measurements and KPIs associated with an NPN to authorized NPN service provider or NPN service consumer.

 5.2.2 Requirements for management of SNPN

 REQ-SNPN-FUN-01 xxx